Skip to content

 Receive your electronic health card (eGK) by mail within 2–3 weeks.

-Student Health Insurance in Germany
+How Much Does Student Health Insurance Cost in Germany?

 Germany operates a dual healthcare system with two types of insurance:

-Public Health Insurance (Gesetzliche Krankenversicherung / GKV): The standard choice for most students.
-All public insurers offer the same base coverage at the same price (~€110/month for students).
-The main providers are TK, AOK, Barmer, DAK, and IKK.
+Public Health Insurance (Gesetzliche Krankenversicherung / GKV): The standard choice for students under 30 enrolled in a degree program.
+All public insurers — TK, AOK, Barmer, DAK, IKK — offer the same base coverage at the same fixed price of ~€120/month (health + long-term care).
+No deductibles, no exclusions, full coverage from day one.

 Frequently Asked Questions

+Once you turn 30, you lose eligibility for the subsidized GKV student rate (~€120/month).
 You can stay in GKV until the end of the current semester.
-After that, you'll need to switch to private insurance or apply for a voluntary GKV membership at a higher rate (~€230/month).
+After that, you have two options: switch to private health insurance (from €39/month) or apply for voluntary GKV membership at the standard rate (~€230/month).
+Most students over 30 choose private insurance due to the lower cost.

 Ready to Get Insured in Germany?